darkn3rd/script-tut/testbox/README.md

         * strange behavior and corruption with `grep | sed` or `grep | tr` patterns
         * single quotes are not supported with GNUWin32
    * Tested with **PowerShell**, **JScript**, **VBScript**, and **Batch** from *Windows Command Shell*.
+* 2015-01-23
+   * Observed bug with input on Windows.
+Need to debug

 ## Requirements